Chapter 5: Choosing Your Lens

 Grand theories are intellectually powerful, but they’re difficult to test empirically.
 How would you design a study to prove or disprove Marxism?
 The scope is too broad, the predictions too general.

 Middle-range theories occupy a sweet spot: specific enough to generate testable hypotheses, but broad enough to generalize beyond single cases.
 Most communication research uses middle-range theories.
+The sociologist Robert Merton coined the term to describe frameworks that sit between grand theoretical systems and the narrow descriptions of individual studies.
+Every theory described below is middle-range: broad enough to apply across contexts, specific enough to test with data.

 Agenda Setting